 Four of Les Hope’s sons have long associations as Funeral Directors with the firm:

-The fourth generation is represented by Ian’s son Michael J Hope and Brian’s son Lyndon S Hope.
+The fourth generation has been represented by Ian’s son Michael, and his wife Jannette, and Brian’s son Lyndon, and his wife Liz.

 The company has had a long involvement with the Funeral Directors Association of New Zealand, with four members of the company serving terms as president and three as president of the New Zealand Embalmers Association.